jcblsn/rainforest-segmentation/README.md

 ### Predictions

-The actual and predicted deforested areas are shown on a test set satellite image.
+The actual and predicted deforested areas are shown below on a sample test set satellite image.
 The biggest differences can be seen on the right-hand-side of the picture.

 |       •                 |                •         |               •         |             •            |
 |:----------------------:|:-----------------------:|:----------------------:|:-----------------------:|